kh77/curl-diagram-generator/readme.md

-# 🔄 Curl to Diagram Generator
+# 🔄 Curl/Har to Diagram Generator

 Transform your curl commands into beautiful visual diagrams with this Spring Boot application.
 Perfect for API documentation, workflow visualization, and team communication.